ibm-cloud-docs/monitoring/teams.md

 ## Changing the scope of a team
-{: #scope}
+{: #teams_scope}

 To change the scope of the data that is visible to members of a team, complete the following steps:

 1. Launch the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).

 2. From the *Selector* button in the navigation bar, select **Monitor Operations**.
 Then, choose **Settings**.